-- (1) The local government is to give local public notice of the local government intention to make a determination. - (2) The local public notice referred to in subclause (1) is to state that - - (a) the local government intends to make a determination, the purpose and effect of which is summarised in the notice; - (b) a copy of the proposed determination may be inspected and obtained from the offices of the local government; and - (c) submissions in writing about the proposed determination may be lodged with the local government within 21 days after the date of publication. - (3) If no submissions are received in accordance with subclause (2)(c), the local government is to decide to - (a) give local public notice that the proposed determination has effect as a determination on and from the date of publication; - (b) amend the proposed determination, in which case subclause (5) is to apply; or - (c) not continue with the proposed determination. - (4) If submissions are received in accordance with subclause (2)(c), the local government is to - - (a) consider those submissions; and - (b) decide - - (i) whether or not to amend the proposed determination; or - (ii) whether or not to continue with the proposed determination. - (5) If the local government decides to amend the proposed determination, it is to give local public notice - (a) of the effect of the amendments; and - (b) that the proposed determination has effect as a determination on and from the date of publication. - (6) If the local government decides not to amend the proposed determination, it is to give local public notice that the proposed determination has effect as a determination on and from the date of publication. - (7) A proposed determination is to have effect as a determination on and from the date of publication of the local public notice referred to in subclauses (3), (5) and (6). - (8) A decision under subclause (3) or (4) is not to be delegated by the Council.
+- (1) The local government is to give local public notice of the intention to make a determination. - (2) The local public notice referred to in subclause (1) is to state that - (a) the Council intends to make a determination, the purpose and effect of which is summarised in the notice: - (b) a copy of the proposed determination may be inspected and obtained from the offices of the local government; and - (c) submissions in writing about the proposed determination may be lodged with the local government within 21 days after the date of publication. - (3) If no submissions are received in accordance with subclause (2)(c), the Council is to decide to - (a) give local public notice that the proposed determination has effect as a determination on and from the date of publication; - (b) amend the proposed determination, in which case subclause (5) is to apply; or - (c) not continue with the proposed determination. - (4) If submissions are received in accordance with subclause (2)(c), the Council is to - (a) consider those submissions; and - (b) decide - - (i) whether or not to amend the proposed determination; or - (ii) whether or not to continue with the proposed determination. - (5) If the Council decides to amend the proposed determination, local public notice is to be given - (a) of the effect of the amendments; and - (b) that the proposed determination has effect as a determination on and from the date of publication. - (6) If the Council decides not to amend the proposed determination, local public notice is to be given that the proposed determination has effect as a determination on and from the date of publication. - (7) A proposed determination is to have effect as a determination on and from the date of publication of the local public notice referred to in subclauses (3), (5) and (6). - (8) Deleted